Constraints-of-Thought: A Framework for Constrained Reasoning in Language-Model-Guided Search: Conclusion

 \section{Conclusion}

 We introduced Constraints-of-Thought (Const-o-T), a framework that transforms unconstrained natural language reasoning into structured, verifiable constraints for guiding language model planning.
 By representing each reasoning step as an $\langle$intent, constraint$\rangle$ pair, our approach provides actionable control over the search process rather than merely explanatory rationales.
-Our integration with MCTS demonstrates how constraints can effectively prune infeasible branches, reduce branching factors, and direct exploration toward semantically meaningful actions.
-Comprehensive evaluation across strategic game (Risk), CAD code generation, and arithmetic reasoning shows consistent improvements in accuracy, structural alignment, and hallucination reduction.
-These findings suggest that structured constraint extraction represents a promising direction for improving LLM reliability in complex planning tasks.
+Our integration with MCTS demonstrates how constraints can effectively prune infeasible branches and direct exploration toward semantically meaningful actions.
+Comprehensive evaluation across four domains shows consistent improvements in accuracy, structural alignment, and constraint satisfaction.
+These findings suggest that structured constraint extraction represents a promising direction for constraint-guided reasoning in LLM-based planning systems.